New Delhi

-Although colloquially Delhi and New Delhi are used interchangeably to refer to the National Capital Territory of Delhi, both are distinct entities, with both the municipality and the New Delhi district forming a relatively small part of the megacity of Delhi.
-The National Capital Region is a much larger entity comprising the entire NCT along with adjoining districts in neighbouring states, including Ghaziabad, Noida, Gurgaon and Faridabad.
+Although colloquially Delhi and New Delhi are used interchangeably to refer to the National Capital Territory of Delhi, both are distinct entities, with the municipality and the New Delhi district forming a relatively small part within the megacity of Delhi.
+The National Capital Region is an even larger entity, comprising the entire NCT along with adjoining districts in the two neighbouring states forming a continuously built-up area with it, including Ghaziabad, Noida, Greater Noida, Meerut, YEIDA City, Gurgaon, and Faridabad.

-The foundation stone of New Delhi was laid by George V during the Delhi Durbar of 1911.
+The foundation stone of New Delhi, south of central Delhi, was laid by George V during the Delhi Durbar of 1911.
 It was designed by British architects Edwin Lutyens and Herbert Baker.
 The new capital was inaugurated on 13 February 1931, by Viceroy and Governor-General Irwin.